kubernetes-retired/kubefed/docs/ingress-service-dns-with-coredns.md

 - Install [metallb](https://github.com/google/metallb) for your minikube clusters to enable LoadBalancer Service

 You can use either Loadbalancer Service or Ingress resource or both in your environment, this tutorial includes guidance for both Loadbalancer Service and Ingress resource.
-For related conceptions of Muilti-cluster Ingress and Service, you can refer to [ingressdns-with-externaldns.md](https://github.com/kubernetes-sigs/federation-v2/blob/master/docs/ingressdns-with-externaldns.md) and [servicedns-with-externaldns.md](https://github.com/kubernetes-sigs/federation-v2/blob/master/docs/servicedns-with-externaldns.md).
+For related conceptions of Muilti-cluster Ingress and Service, you can refer to [ingressdns-with-externaldns.md](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/ingressdns-with-externaldns.md) and [servicedns-with-externaldns.md](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/servicedns-with-externaldns.md).

 ## Creating federation cluster

-Install Federation-v2 with minikube in [User Guide](https://github.com/kubernetes-sigs/federation-v2/blob/master/docs/userguide.md).
+Install Kubefed with minikube in [User Guide](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/userguide.md).

 ## Installing ExternalDNS